 Interested in what Japan looked several hundred years ago?
-Take a trip to Takayama.
+Try to spend at least one day in Takayama.

-The laid back atmosphere and traditional touches make the city a relaxing destination, but how should you spend just one day in Takayama?
+The laid-back atmosphere and traditional touches make the city a relaxing destination, but how should you spend just 24 hours in Takayama?
 While the city has a relatively small population, it’s spread out over 2,000 square kilometres; this makes it ever more important to know where to go and what to do before you arrive!

-What to do in Takayama in 24 hours: A complete one-day itinerary
+What to do in Takayama in one day: A complete one-day itinerary

 With only 24 hours in Takayama, you may think that you won’t get to see much.
 Luckily, as with all our one-day city itineraries, this journey covers some amazing sights.

 Takayama covers the largest geographic area of any city in Japan, but the top attractions are in and around the historic old town.

 You can travel down the historic shopping street, visit temples, and even go for a rickshaw ride through the streets.
 You should also get the chance to travel outside the old town to visit a preserved folk village.

 PRO TIP: Want to navigate Takayama like a pro?
 Hook yourself up with a Japan Pocket WiFi Rental for your trip!
 The router rental includes unlimited 4G LTE data and delivery (or airport pick-up) from several locations around the country.

 To see as much of Takayama in 24 hours as you can, you’ll start at JR Takayama Station.
 This starting point allows you to orient yourself, as the subway stations provide the easiest way to get around the city.

 There’s also an information centre outside the station.
 Step inside and grab a couple of street maps to help find your way around the city.
 It’s also a good place to ask questions if you need help navigating Takayama.